jarvisraymond-uchicago/ollamaBash/README.md

 - `bash ollamaBash.sh --test`
 - `bash ollamaBash.sh --documentation`

 This will then analyze and output file(s) in the current directory.
-You can clone this project and run these commands to have it analyze two example components.
+You can clone this project and run these commands to have it analyze example components.

 To have the script operate on all sub directories, add the secondary parameter `--recursive`